 Click Create Stack.

-On the stack details page you will see Up in the status field when the stack is complete.
+On the stack details page you will see a green Up status in the status field when the stack is complete.

 Access the servers

-When your stack is up, go to the Stack Details page and click View Credentials to access the log in information for your new servers.
+After your stack is active, go to the Stack Details page and click View Credentials to access the login information for your new servers.

 In the Stack Credentials window, you will see an SSH private key that you can use to access the servers in your stack as the root user, the root password for the database, and the WordPress password.

 For more information about using the provided SSH key to access your servers, see Logging in with a SSH private key on Windows or Logging in with a SSH private key on Linux and Mac.

 Set up DNS